stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 The Stormpath `Agent` requires Java 1.6 or higher.
 {% enddocs %}

-After the agent is deployed and started, the agent will reports its status, pull down its configuration data, and then begin syncrhonization.
+After the agent is deployed and started, the agent will reports its status, pull down its configuration data, and then begin synchronization.
 The agent can be monitored directly from the Stormpath Administrator Console in the Agents tab _(visible for Premium subscribers and above)_.

 ##Authentication Considerations for Multiple Directories